pavinduLakshan/docs-is/en/includes/guides/authentication/saml/saml-federated-idp-initiated-sso.md

 ## Configure the identity providers

-When performing federated IdP-initiated SSO, the two {{product_name}} instances exhibit different behaviors as explained below.
+When performing federated IdP-initiated SSO, the two identity providers (internal IdP and external IdP) exhibit different behaviors as explained below.

 - The `external IdP` performs the actual user authentication since the user's account resides in it.
 Therefore, the external IdP acts as the identity provider and sends the SAML assertion of the authenticated user to the internal IdP.